JavaScript Scroll Reveal Effect: Engage Users with Animated Content

 Patterns You’ll Use Often

-- Card grids: assign
+- Card grids: set

 data-reveal-group="features"

-for section headers. - From sides: use
+to ~560ms for section headers. - From sides: use

 data-reveal="left|right"